ple1n/organic/prompt.md

 - The relative causal importance of a pathway, regarding a specific phenotype.
 Quantize your confidence as a number.
 - The druggability of the pathway.
 Are there clinical, pre-clinical, or any research regarding this pathway?
 Present the drugs you can find.
 - The selectivity of a pathway.
 Is it possible to achieve the desired phenotype with as little off-target effects as possible.
 Then try to think if its possible to find sub-pathways (such as receptor sub-units) and/or combine with other pathways to achieve the selectivity.
 Present it as a number.

+When you encounter biogenic molecules, plant-sourced chemicals, note that

+- Herbal chemicals tend to be terrible drugs due to low oral bioavailability, and when injected, they are systematically toxic due to poor selectivity.
+This is a summary over a vast array of papers.
+Barely any such drugs made it to market.
+- Bioidentical chemicals tend to have worse half life parameters which requires annoying and frequent dosing, and are costly or impossible to produce.
+- Both chemicals tend to be extensively metabolized by liver, inactivating the drug to a large degree and producing an array of adverse effects, or being simply unpredictable.
+- For such clues, find viable analogs, small organic molecules, or peptides.
+- If no such drugs are available, try to formulate alternative blueprints of pathway modulation, and re-iterate.

+Try to connect every piece in my advice, jumping from one place to another as long there is a link.